aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 - VRF `default` is being configured by default on all WAN devices with a `wan_vni` of 1.
 To override this, it is necessary to configure VRF `default` in a tenant in `network_services`.
 - Path-group ID `65535` is reserved for the path-group called `LAN_HA`.

+!!! info "CV Pathfinder & CloudVision"

+    When deploying CV Pathfinder with CloudVision, it is necessary to leverage `arista.avd.cv_deploy` role and not `arista.avd.eos_config_deploy_cvp` as
+    CloudVision relies on metadata sent by AVD for visualization and to generate and deliver to devices certificates for STUN.

 ### Features in PREVIEW

 - WAN HA is in PREVIEW